 While not the same thing, Bootstrapping and Lean Startups are quite complementary.
-Both cover techniques for building low-burn startups by eliminating waste through the maximization of existing resources first before expending effort on the acquisition of new or external resources.
+Both cover techniques for building low-burn startups by eliminating waste by maximizing existing resources first before expending effort on acquiring new or external resources.

 But before going any further, I’d like to dispel some common misconceptions about both approaches: